resurfaceio/insomnia-plugin/README.md

 ## Usage

-- Make sure the plugin is enabled (also, if you created a new sub environment make sure to select it).
+- Make sure the plugin is enabled (also, if you created a new private/shared environment make sure to select it).
 - Use Insomnia as you would normally.
-- Go to `http://localhost:7700` to explore all your logs using the included <a href="https://resurface.io#explore">API Explorer</a>
+- Go to `http://localhost:7700` to explore all your logs using the included Graylog API Security web UI

   <img src="https://github.com/resurfaceio/insomnia-plugin/raw/master/assets/readme/insomnia_usage.gif" width="768" height="400" />